Hakes2000Asome/24-25VRC/README.md

      2. Once the program is installed, navigate to the extensions tab.
 It is the button on the left of the application that has 3 blocks connected and one block that is floating away.
      3. Serch for "VEX Robotics" and install the extension with the matching name.
      4. Once installed, restart VS code.
-  3. Download Vexcode Pro V5
+  3. Download VEXCode Pro V5
-     1. Download Vexcode Pro here: https://www.vexrobotics.com/vexcode/pro-v5?srsltid=AfmBOop742TCUABI4j4PcAUUs_M-51-791SLOUhRivjPB3q4HghmKPbi
+     1. Download VEXCode Pro V5 here: https://www.vexrobotics.com/vexcode/pro-v5?srsltid=AfmBOop742TCUABI4j4PcAUUs_M-51-791SLOUhRivjPB3q4HghmKPbi
      2. Ignore the replaced by VS code extention, unless you know how to use VS code with vex.
   4. Download git - MAC
      1. Download Hombrew pckg file here: https://github.com/Homebrew/brew/releases/tag/4.4.6